 element that you want to link to.
 For example:

 <link linkend="configuring-wine">the section on configuring wine</link> ... <sect2 id="configuring-wine"> ...

-linkendattribute to specify which target element you want to jump to:
+attribute to specify which target element you want

 <xref linkend="configuring-wine"> ... <sect2 id="configuring-wine"> ...

 By default, most SGML processors will auto generate

 attribute to grab the visible text content of the

 <xref linkend="configuring-wine" endterm="config-title"> ... <sect2 id="configuring-wine"> <title id="config-title">Configuring Wine</title> ...